ponelat/asc-2022-overlays-talk/slides.md

 ## Do you need Overlays?

-Start with "No, I don't need Overlays.".
+Start with -> "No, I don't need Overlays.".
 Then ponder the following.

 - Do you need variations of an API?
 - Is the source inaccessable?
-Think code annotations
+Code annotations, traffic inference.
 - Is the API really large?
 - Are there independent features of the API?